-The online figures for this atlas include seven types of horizontal maps representing annual, seasonal, and monthly spatial distribution of analyzed data and data statistics as a function of selected standard depth levels for temperature:
+The online figures for this atlas include eight types of horizontal maps (a-h below) representing annual, seasonal, and monthly spatial distributions of analyzed data and data statistics as a function of selected standard depth levels for salinity:

-- a) Objectively analyzed temperature climatology fields.
-One-degree or quarter-degree grids (as applicable) for which there were less than three values available in the objective analysis defined by the influence radius are denoted by a white "+" symbol. - b) Statistical mean temperature fields.
-Onedegree or quarter-degree grids (as applicable) for which there were less than three values available in the objective analysis defined by the influence radius are denoted by a white "+" symbol. - c) Data distribution fields for the number of temperature observations in each one-degree or quarter-degree latitude-longitude grid used in the objective analysis binned into 1 to 2, 3-5, 6-10, 11-30, 31-50 and greater than 51 observations. - d) Standard deviation fields binned into several ranges depending on the depth
+- a) Objectively analyzed salinity climatology fields.
+One-degree or quarter-degree grids (as applicable) for which there were fewer than three values available in the objective analysis defined by the influence radius are denoted by a white "/" symbol. - b) Statistical mean salinity fields.
+Onedegree or quarter-degree grids of statistical means (based on observed data within each grid box) used in the objective analysis. - c) Data distribution fields of the number of salinity observations in each one-degree or quarter-degree grid used in the objective analysis, binned into 1 to 2, 3-5, 6-10, 11-30, 31-50 and greater than 51 observations per grid square. - d) Standard deviation salinity fields binned into several ranges depending on the depth level.
+The maximum value of the standard deviation is shown on the map. - e) Objectively analyzed standard deviation salinity fields.
+New WOA23 field. - f) Standard error of the mean salinity fields binned into several ranges depending on the depth level.

-- level.
-The maximum value of the standard deviation is shown on the map. - e) Standard error of the mean fields binned into several ranges depending on the depth level. - f) Difference between observed and analyzed fields binned into several ranges depending on the depth level. - g) Difference between seasonal/monthly temperature fields and the annual mean field. - h) The number of mean values within the radius of influence for each grid box was also calculated.
-This is not represented as stand-alone maps, but the results are used on a) and b) maps (see above) to mark the grid boxes with less than three mean values within the radius of influence.
-These calculations are available as data files.
+- g) Difference between observed and analyzed salinity fields binned into several ranges depending on the depth level. - h) Difference between seasonal/monthly salinity fields and the annual mean field. - i) The number of mean salinity values within the radius of influence for each grid box was also calculated.
+This is not represented as stand-alone online maps, but the results are used in a) and b) maps (as above) to shade the grid boxes with fewer than three mean values within the radius of influence.
+These calculations are available as data files online. - j) Standard error of the analysis.
+This field is also not part of the online figure suite, but is included in the data files.
+See Levitus et al. (2012) for a full description.
+New WOA23 field.

-The maps are arranged by composite time periods: annual, seasonal, month.
-We note that the complete set of all climatological maps (in color), objectively analyzed fields, and associated statistical fields at all standard depth levels shown in Table 2, as well as the complete set of data fields and documentation, are available online.
-The complete set of data fields and documentation are available online as well.
-Table 7 describes all available temperature maps and data fields.
+The maps are arranged by composite time periods: annual, seasonal, monthly.
+We note that the complete set of all climatological maps, objectively analyzed fields and associated statistical fields at all standard depth levels are shown in Table 2.
+The complete set of data files and documentation are available online.
+Table 7 describes all available salinity maps and data files.

 All of the figures use consistent symbols and notations for displaying information.
 Continents are displayed as light-grey areas.
 Oceanic areas shallower than the standard depth level being displayed are shown as solid gray areas.
 The objectively analyzed distribution fields include the nominal contour interval used.
 In addition, these maps may include in some cases additional contour lines displayed as dashed black lines.
-All of the maps were computer drafted using Generic Mapping Tools (Wessel and Smith,
+All of the maps were computer-drafted using python programming language.

-We describe next the computation of annual and seasonal fields (section 4.1) and available objective and statistical fields (section 4.2).
+In the next sub-section, we describe the computation of annual and seasonal fields

+(section 4.1) and available objective and statistical fields (section 4.2).